 Having built a couple of P68 amps using these transistors, I recommend them highly - the amplifier is most certainly at its very best with the high gain and linearity afforded by these devices.
 Note that there are a few minor changes to the circuit (shown below).

 With ±70V supplies, the input and current source transistors must be MPSA42 or similar - the original devices shown will fail at that voltage!
 Note that the MPSA42 pinout is different from the BC546s originally specified.
-Full details of transistor pinouts are shown in the construction article (available to PCB purchasers only).
+Full details of transistor pinouts are shown in the construction article.